 Public Safety and Courtesy

 We're serious about safety, and you should be too.
-Please use common sense in and around our services, and helps us make sure everyone is able to enjoy a safe and comfortable ride on CapMetro.
+Please use common sense in and around our services, and help us make sure everyone is able to enjoy a safe and comfortable ride on CapMetro.
 We have 4 ways to report disruptive, unsafe or suspicious behavior you may see on board our vehicles or at our facilities.

 Check out our public safety reporting tools brochure to get more details, and learn about the 4 ways to help keep everyone safe by reporting suspicious activity: